AntiMicroX/antimicrox/README.md

 * g++
 * cmake
-* qttools5-dev and qttools5-dev-tools (qt5-tools on distros based on Arch Linux) (Qt 5 support)
+* qttools5-dev and qttools5-dev-tools (qt5-tools on distros based on Arch Linux) (Qt5 support)
-* libsdl2-dev (sdl2 on distros based on Arch Linux) (SDL 2)
+* libsdl2-dev (sdl2 on distros based on Arch Linux) (SDL2)
-* libxi-dev (libxi on distros based on Arch Linux) (optional.
+* libxi-dev (libxi on distros based on Arch Linux) (Optional.
 Needed to compile with X11 and uinput support)
-* libxtst-dev (libxtst on distros based on Arch Linux) (optional.
+* libxtst-dev (libxtst on distros based on Arch Linux) (Optional.
 Needed to compile with XTest support)
-* libx11-dev (libx11 on distros based on Arch Linux) (optional.
-Needed to compile with Qt 5 support)
+* libx11-dev (libx11 on distros based on Arch Linux) (Needed to compile with Qt5 support)

-### Building under Linux
+### Building Under Linux

 In order to build this program, open a terminal and cd into the antimicro directory.
 Enter the following commands in order to build the program: